hadley/helpr/ideas.md

 Search
 ======

-* BUSY
-* external solr search engine with separate fields for separate parts of RDoc.
+* DONE - external solr search engine with separate fields for separate parts of RDoc.
-  * NEEDS - server
+  * NEEDS - external server
-* for use by insider and by html search
+* for use by
+  * insider
+  * DONE - html search
-* indexes all packages - not just those installed on the users machine.
+* WAIT - indexes all packages - not just those installed on the users machine.
+  * NEEDS - external server
 * lists of functions indexed by keyword